Researchers Discover Snail-Eating Turtle Species In Thai Food Market

 December 20, 2017

-Researchers in Thailand have discovered a new species of snail-eating turtle, not in its native habitat, but rather, in a local food market in Thailand.
+Researchers in Thailand have discovered a new species of snail-eating turtle, not in its native habitat, but rather, in a local food market.

 The turtle, Malayemys isan, was noticed last year by Dr. Montri Sumontha of Thailand's Ranong Marine Fisheries Station.
 Sumontha visited the market to look at the fish and other fresh foods when he noticed a snail-eating turtle amongst others that didn’t look like any species that he could recall.
 He saw the turtle again at another market and after confirming that the chelonian was caught in a nearby canal, Sumontha bought a few to study and to try and confirm his suspicions that the turtle was indeed a species new to science.